harpreetsingh/harpreetsingh.github.io/_posts/2018-03-03-running-pm-summit.md

 layout: post
 title: Intuitive understanding of a softmax function in a neural network

-date: 2018-02-16
+date: 2018-03-03
-categories: neuralnetwork, deeplearning
+categories: productmanagement
-tags: deeplearning, neuralnetwork
+tags:
 excerpt_separator: <!--more-->
 ---